Tree independence number III. Thetas, prisms and stars: Amiability

 Let $s\in \poi$ and let $G$ be a graph.
-An \textit{$s$-trisection in $G$} is a separation $(D_1,Y,D_2)$ in $G$ such that: \begin{itemize} \item $Y$ is stable set with $|Y|=s$; \item $N(D_1)=N(D_2)=Y$; and \item $D_1$ is a path and for every $y \in Y$ there exists $d_y\in D_1$ such that $N_Y(d_y)=\{y\}$. \end{itemize} (The reader may notice that we will never use the third condition in this paper.
+An \textit{$s$-trisection in $G$} is a separation $(D_1,Y,D_2)$ in $G$ such that the following hold. \begin{itemize} \item $Y$ is a stable set with $|Y|=s$. \item $D_1$ and $D_2$ are components of $G\setminus Y$ with $N(D_1)=N(D_2)=Y$. \item $D_1$ is a path and for every $y \in Y$ there exists $d_y\in D_1$ such that $N_Y(d_y)=\{y\}$. \end{itemize} (The reader may notice that we will never use the second condition in the third bullet point.
 It was however necessary in \cite{tw15}, so we keep it for easier cross-referencing.)

 We say that a graph class $\mca{G}$ is \textit{amiable} if there is a function $\sigma:\poi\rightarrow\poi$ with the following property.
 Let $x\in \poi$, let $G \in \mca{G}$ and let $(D_1,Y,D_2)$ be a $\sigma(x)$-trisection in $G$.
-Then there exist $H\subseteq D_2$ and $X\subseteq Y$ with $|X|=x$ such that: \begin{itemize} \item $(D_1,X)$ is a consistent alignment, or \item $(H,X)$ is either a connectifier or a consistent alignment. \item If $(H,X)$ is not a concentrated connectifier, then the orders given on $X$ by $(D_1,X)$ and by $(H,X)$ are the same. \end{itemize} In this case, we say that \textit{$H$ and $X$ are given by amiability}.
+Then there exist $H\subseteq D_2$ and $X\subseteq Y$ with $|X|=x$ such that the following hold. \begin{itemize} \item $(D_1,X)$ is a consistent alignment. \item $(H,X)$ is either a connectifier or a consistent alignment. \item If $(H,X)$ is not a concentrated connectifier, then the orders given on $X$ by $(D_1,X)$ and by $(H,X)$ are the same. \end{itemize} In this case, we say that \textit{$H$ and $X$ are given by amiability}.
 The main result of this section is the following: \begin{theorem} For every $t\in \poi$, the class $\mca{C}_t$ is amiable.
 Moreover, with notation as in the definition of amiability, if $(H,X)$ is a connectifier, then we have $|H|>1$. \end{theorem}

 In order to prove Theorem~\ref{thm:amiable}, first we prove the following lemma:

 \begin{lemma} Let $d,s\in \poi$, let $G$ be a theta-free graph and let $Y$ be a stable set in $G$ of cardinality $3s(d+1)$.
 Let $P$ be a path in $G\setminus Y$ such that every vertex in $Y$ has a neighbor in $P$, and each vertex of $P$ has fewer than $d$ neighbors in $Y$.
 Assume that for every two vertices $y,y'\in Y$, there is a path $R$ in $G$ from $y$ to $y'$ such that $P$ and $R^*$ are disjoint and anticomplete in $G$.
 Then there is an $s$-subset $S$ of $Y$ such that $(P,S)$ is a consistent alignment. \end{lemma} \begin{proof} For every vertex $y\in Y$, let $P_y$ be the (unique) path in $P$ with the property that $y$ is complete to the ends of $P_y$ and anticomplete to $P\setminus P_y$.
 Let $I$ be the graph with $V(I)=Y$ such that two distinct vertices $y,y'\in Y$ are adjacent in $I$ if and only if $P_y\cap P_{y'}\neq \emptyset$.
 Then $I$ is an interval graph and so $I$ is perfect \cite{Golumbic}.
 Since $|V(I)|=3s(d+1)$, it follows that $I$ contains either a clique of cardinality $d+1$ or a stable set of cardinality $3s$.